Codesleuth/codesleuth.github.io/snags/remaining.md

 - Unit to left of washer, large hole in back panel from leak repairs

 ## Lounge
-- Underfloor heating is weak and pump is loud.
-Inlet and outlets are connected incorrectly and sludge collected in system
+- <span style="background-color: yellow">Underfloor heating is weak and pump is loud.
+Inlet and outlets are connected incorrectly and sludge collected in system</span>
 - Dents in wood floor panels
 - Floor panel ripples from broken pipe flooding, and knots bulging up where water swelled
 - Light switch for lounge works the wrong way, and does not correctly operate as a 2-way lighting circuit